Educorreia932/Code-Challenges/Advent of Code/2022/Day 2/README.md

 The year is 1999, Matrix has just been released, and so has [C99](https://wikipedia.org/wiki/C99), one of the revisions of the **C** programming language, and it's going to be language used for this day.

-Buckle up, because this is going to get overly complicated very soon.

 ![](https://media.tenor.com/MNsyvrBKTHIAAAAC/matric-matrix.gif)

 ## Solution